 Launched in 2006, The 21-Day Filmmaking Competition has grown to become the largest filmmaking contest in Philadelphia.
 It also encompasses every part of our E.P.I.C. mission.

-- PROMOTE: The best films every year are screened dozens of times around the US!
+- PROMOTE: Every film completed is screened in a real movie theater in downtown Philadelphia.
+The top films may screen dozens of times at partner events and festivals around the country.
 Project Twenty1 acts as a FREE non-exclusive agent for our community of filmmakers, finding our artists more exposure possibilities than they can find anywhere else.
 At the same time, our filmmakers retain 100% ownership of their films forever.

 - INSPIRE: We provide all 21-Day filmmakers with a Secret Element to jump-start their creativity and a reason to create new works.